carmatthews/meraki-customCV-azure/labeling/README.md

 Go to the `Dashboard`, this is the main location to track your labeling progress.
 You will see a `task queue`, that indicates how many labels are required to automatically trigger a training run of the Auto Machine Learning.

-Example of a task queue for a new project with 162 image files, before any labeling.
+Example of a task queue for a new project with 163 image files, before any labeling; this indicates that 75 images need too be labeled before a training run begins.

 ![task-queue](images/taskqueue.png)

-Once you have labeled about 25-30 examples of each class, you could also return to the `Details` section and select `On-demand training` if you want to start the AutoML sooner.
+Once you have labeled about 15-30 examples of a class, you could also return to the `Details` section and select `On-demand training` if you want to start the AutoML sooner and it hasn't already begun a training run.

 Select the `Label data` option from the top menu.